 an obvious non-conformity regarding the quality of a product (critical non-conforming QC test results, non-compliance in the labelling or packaging),

-an alert launched by WHO, an authority, other organization or partners (eg QUAMED), or
+an alert launched by WHO, an authority, other organization or partners (e.g. QUAMED), or

 a critical quality complaint.